"""Functions for simulating power spectra."""

 f_rotation : float, optional

-Should only be set if spectra are to be rotated.
+Frequency value, in Hz, to rotate around.
+Should only be set if spectrum is to be rotated.

 return_params : bool, optional, default: False